-Refer to Note 2, "Significant Accounting Policies," of our unaudited condensed consolidated financial statements included in this Form 10-Q for a discussion of the impact of recent accounting pronouncements.
+Refer to Note 3, "Summary of Significant Accounting Policies," of our unaudited condensed consolidated financial statements included in this Form 10-Q for a discussion of the impact of recent accounting pronouncements.

 Item 3.
 Quantitative and Qualitative Disclosures about Market Risk